phpuech/OT_Analysis/README.md

 - treat_supervised type=bool
     True if curve is visualized otherwise False
 - automatic_type type=str
-    type determined by the automatic analysis
+    type of curve event determined by the automatic analysis (NAd, AD, TU for non adhesive, adhesive, tube resp.)
 - type type=str
-    type given to the curve with the supervisor menu.
-If there is no supervision then the same as the 'automatic_type' column.
+    modified type given to the curve using the supervision menu.
+If there is no supervision then the value is the same as the 'automatic_type' column.
 - automatic_AL type=str
-    "No" if the curve is misaligned according to the automatic threshold otherwise "Yes"
+    x,y,z alignement of the curves.
+The value is "No" if the curve is misaligned according to the automatic threshold.
 - AL: str
-    Readjustment through supervision.
-If no supervision, then same as "automatic_AL"
+    x,y,z alignement of the curves : readjustment through supervision.
+If no supervision, then the value is the same as "automatic_AL"
 - automatic_AL_axe type=list
-    secondary axis affected by curve misalignment and its sign to know the direction of the misalignment with respect to the direction of the main axis
+    secondary axis along which misalignment occurs, and its sign to know the direction of the misalignment with respect to the direction of the main axis (see below for the conventions for the signs)
 - optical_state type=str
-    optical correction applied (No_correction, Auto_correction, Manual_correction)
+    status of the correction for the optical artifact (No_correction, Auto_correction, Manual_correction)

+### Analysis parameters saved for data post processing

-### Data of the analysis parameters
+The following are setting some of the parameters for the analysis

 - model type=str
     model for the fit on "Press" segment chosen by the user for the analysis
+- tolerance type=float
+    noise tolerance for the baseline (as x STD of baseline)

+The following one identify the experiments and can be used to pool them for stats or plotting

 - Date type=str
-    date of creation of the curve file
+    date of creation of the curve file (day of the experiment)
 - Hour type=str
-    time of creation of the curve file
+    time of creation of the curve file (time of the experiment)

+The following identify the conditions of the experiments

 - condition type=str
-    condition applied to the analysis set (often antibodies on the bead)
+    condition applied to the analysis set (ex : antibodies decorating the bead)
 - drug type=str
-    drug put in the medium for analysis (can be used to add a second condition)
+    name of drug that is used to perturb the system, if used (can be used to add a second condition, ex : surface treatment for cell attachment)

-- tolerance type=float
-    noise tolerance for the baseline (xstd)
+The following ones can be used for pooling the data per bead, per cell, per couple...

 - bead type=str
-    number of the bead used for the curve
+    number of the bead used during measurements
 - cell type=str
-    number of the cell used for the curve
+    number of the cell used during measurements
 - couple type=str
-    couple bead number and cell number
+    couple bead number and cell number, as an identifier

-### Theoretical data present in the headers of the files
+### Data coming from the OT GUI and present in the headers of the files

+They represent desired or theoretical values, or positional data recovered from motion angles present in the headers (see JPK OT documentation)

 - main_axis type=str
-    main axis of the experiment and the direction of approach of the cell with respect to the bead.
+    main axis of the experiment and the direction of approach of the cell with respect to the bead which is here is immobile, at the center of the trapping zone, for the sake of simplicity and fidelity of the measurements.

 Here are our choices for orientations and signs.
         +X : the cell approaches from the right
         -X : the cell approaches from the left
         +Y : the cell comes from the top
         -Y : the cell comes from the bottom

 - stiffness type=float
     value of the spring stiffness (calibrated by the software prior to experiment) to correct the distance values
 - theorical_contact_force (N) type=float
-    theoretical contact force between the beadand the cell required by the user before starting the experiment
+    theoretical contact force between the beadand the cell required by the user before starting the experiment, from baseline
 - theorical_distance_Press (m) type=float
-    theoretical length of the "Press" segment
+    theoretical maximal length of the "Press" segment.
+It won't be reached if the stop condition is made to be the max force.
 - theorical_speed_Press (m/s) type=float
     theoretical speed of the "Press" segment
 - theorical_freq_Press (Hz) type=float
-    theoretical frequency of the "Press" segment
+    measurement frequency of the "Press" segment
 - time_segment_pause_Wait1 (s) type=float
-    pause time of the "Wait" segment (often 0s)
+    pause time of the "Wait" segment (can be 0s if no waiting time is set)
 - theorical_distance_Pull (m) type=float
-    theoretical length of the "Pull" segment
+    theoretical length of the "Pull" segment.
+This max distance will be reached and will mark the end of the curve, even if the cell and bead are not fully detached (see infinite tubes)
 - theorical_speed_Pull (m/s) type=float
     theoretical speed of the "Pull" segment
 - theorical_freq_Pull (Hz) type=float
-    theoretical frequency of the "Pull" segment
+    measurement frequency of the "Pull" segment

 ### Data calculated during the analysis

+Note : some of the points which are detected and stored in the following variables can be seen on the documentation images.

 - baseline_origin_press (N) type=float
-    average of the first 1000 points of the "Press" segment on the data without correction
+    average of the first 1000 points of the "Press" segment on the data, without correction
 - baseline_corrected_press (pN) type=float
-    average of the first 1000 points of the "Press" segment on the data corrected to bring the baseline centered on 0
+    average of the first 1000 points of the "Press" segment on the data corrected to bring the baseline centered on 0, which should then be close to zero
 - std_origin_press (N) type=float
     standard deviation of the first 1000 points to define the noise rate of the curve (on the data without correction)
 - std_corrected_press (pN) type=float
-    standard deviation of the first 1000 points to define the noise rate of the curve (on the data correction)
+    standard deviation of the first 1000 points to define the noise rate of the curve (on the data correction).
+Should be the same as above.
 - slope (pN/nm) type=float
-    calculation of the force slope for the "Press" segment
+    calculation of the force slope in the contact zone for the "Press" segment
 - error (pN/nm) type=float
     calculates the error of the force slope for the "Press" segment
 - contact_point_index type=int